JVHallam/kata_design_patterns/builders/common_steps.md

     * Print it

 ## Create the embedded Address model:
-* Create the address model:
+* Setting up the Address model:
+    * Create : Address Model
         * string PostCode
         * int HouseNumber

 * Embed it into the User class
-    * User.Address
+    * Add to user, the member : Address

 * Extend the Printer class:
     * Print(Address)